Dear David

-Dear David (Note: Marketed with the subtitle The Haunting of Adam Ellis.) is a 2023 American supernatural horror film directed by John McPhail, based on Adam Ellis' Twitter thread of the same name.
+Dear David (Note: Marketed with the subtitle The Haunting of Adam Ellis.) is a 2023 American supernatural horror film directed by John McPhail, based on Adam Ellis's Twitter thread of the same name.
 It stars Augustus Prew, with Andrea Bang, René Escobar Jr., Cameron Nicoll, and Justin Long in supporting roles.

 Produced by BuzzFeed Studios, the film follows BuzzFeed employee Ellis (Prew), as his attempt to retaliate against online trolls results in a haunting from a demon-possessed spirit.

 Dear David was released in theaters and to streaming and digital formats on October 13, 2023, by Lionsgate Films, to negative reviews from critics.

 Plot

 In 1996, David gets bullied over a crude drawing on instant messaging, and retaliates against them.

 In 2017, two teenagers enter the late David's chat room, trolling him.
 After asking a third question about their future cause of death, the teenager gets killed later that night.

 At BuzzFeed, Adam heeds his boss Bryce's request to create "authentic original content".
 Adam retaliates against trolls—prompting a response from David calling him "mean", which Adam ignores.
 In the next morning, Adam's rocking chair moves on its own, later seeing David on it in a hallucination, continuing with a vision of David and his past life.

 Evelyn encourages Adam to get sleep—he instead researches "Dear David" and paranormal activity.
 Adam encounters David in a dream and asks who he is, with David answering he's "just a follower".
 In the next night, Adam moves to a unit upstairs in the same apartment complex, however his hallucinations persist.

 In the next day, everyone at BuzzFeed celebrate the success of the Dear David thread.
 Bryce tells Adam to add multimedia.
 After hesitating, Adam makes the Dear David story interactive by adding a vote on what to do if David appears again—an exorcism was chosen.
 Trolls continue to berate Adam; he claps back.
 On an early morning, Adam asks what David wants with him, later waking up with a nosebleed after David slams a typewriter at his face last night.
 While hunting for David, he encounters Kyle, who comforts him.

 Adam recounts his situation to Kyle, who resents him for his unresponsiveness, eventually leaving him in disappointment.
 Adam later posts that David may want him dead.
 After initially ignoring the unknown caller, Adam answers—the caller has his voice.
 At night, he gets dragged to where David is shown disturbing photos.
 His father scolds him for this, after which David chokes him.
 Linda kills David.